Best Life Insurance for Inmates in 2025 (Check Out the Top 10 Companies)

 Pros & Cons

 State Farm, Erie Insurance, and Allstate offer the best life insurance for inmates, with a starting monthly rate of $100.
+State Farm is known for its simplified plans, which do not require medical exams.

-State Farm is known for its simplified plans, which require no medical exams for inmates.
 Erie provides customizable death benefits through lump sum or structured payouts.
 Lastly, Allstate offers a variety of term lengths, ranging from 10 to 30 years, which applicants can choose based on their budgets.

 Our Top 10 Company Picks: Best Life Insurance for Inmates